 When the car is clean and you have decided on a price that you feel is fair, it is time to begin posting advertisements.
 Write a short description of your car and submit it to the classified section of your local newspaper.
 Online used car sales have become very popular in recent years.
 If you advertise your car online, be sure to include a good photo to go along with the advertisement.

 4. Showing the Car to Potential Buyers

 Once you have people who are interested in looking at your car, try to schedule meetings with them during the day.
 Find a neutral location, like a convenience store parking lot, where the potential buyer will feel comfortable looking your car over.
 Be sure to point out any problems the car may have so that the buyer does not worry that you are trying to trick them.
-Invite the buyer to start the car and listen to the engine run.
+Invite the buyers. to start the car and listen to the engine run.
 If the buyer wants to take the car for a test drive, ask to come along so that you can answer any questions.

 Technically, a car is worth whatever someone is willing to pay for it, but that is not much help if you are trying to decide on a realistic asking price.
 Further, most people making a vehicle purchase do not have much cash lying around and want to finance, and banks or loan companies demand that a vehicle’s value be determined before making a loan.
 If you are selling a vehicle, it is a good idea to find out what the market price of your car is before putting it up for sale, no matter what asking price or selling price you determine in the end.

 There are several ways to find out the value of your vehicle, but the process can be somewhat confusing.
 There are three prices that a vehicle will carry: book value, trade-in value, and retail value.
 The price you receive will depend on the conditions under which you sell the vehicle.